irgaly/xcode-cache/README.md

 # xcode-cache

-A GitHub Action to cache Xcode's Build Cache for incremental build.
+A GitHub Action to store Xcode's Build Cache for incremental build on CI

 * This Action caches:
     * `DerivedData`